 Grants and Scholarships

-Federal Supplemental Educational Opportunity Grant (FSEOG) are awarded to students with high demonstrated need.
+Federal Supplemental Educational Opportunity Grants (FSEOG) are awarded to students with high demonstrated need.
 Recipients of the Federal Pell grant are given priority for FSEOG awards.
 The annual amount is $600.

-Keene Tuition Grant are awarded based on financial need, and is re-determined every year using the results of the FAFSA, which must be received by March 1.
-Students must be enrolled at least half-time.
+Keene Tuition Grants are awarded based on financial need and is re-determined every year using the results of the FAFSA, which must be received by March 1.
+Students must be enrolled at least half-time (6 credits or more).

 Keene State College Merit Scholarships are determined at the time of acceptance, and are renewable for up to 8 semesters as long as the student meets the renewal (President-3.0, Deans-3.0, Enrichment-2.5, and KSC Promise-2.0.) criteria.
 Students must be enrolled full-time (12 credits or more).